FYSETC/FYSETC-S6/README.md

 - S6 have 12V onboard, Fan and RGB jumpers can refer to this picture and the silk screen at the bottom of the board.
+- The input power supply voltage should EXCEED 15v ,if not, the output voltage of 12V DCDC circuit will lower than 12v
 - Never let the 12V current exceed 5A, otherwise it will burn out the 12V DCDC circuit.
 - If you use an input above 18V, you will get a satisfactory 12V output, otherwise the output may be less than 12V.